katmore/napkin-notes/topics/science/scientific-rigor.md

 - what constitutes function,
 - what constitutes convergence.

-Those aren't annoying philosophical decorations added after the science.
+Those are not annoying philosophical decorations added after the science.
 They partly determine **what experiment or comparison is being performed in the first place**.

 Bad conceptual categories can survive perfectly competent laboratory work.